Difference Between Rhinoplasty and Septoplasty

 Septoplasty can result in improved airflow through the nose and alleviate blockage caused by a deviated septum.
 It can also improve the function of the nasal airway, allowing for better breathing and reducing the risk of sinus infections.
 Rhinoplasty, on the other hand, can improve the appearance of the nose, boosting self-confidence and improving self-esteem.

 It’s worth noting that in some cases, both procedures may be performed together to address both functional and aesthetic issues with the nose.
-If you are experiencing breathing difficulties, chronic sinus infections, or are unhappy with the appearance of your nose, it is important to consult with a qualified and experienced plastic surgeon to determine the best course of action.
+If you are experiencing breathing difficulties, chronic sinus infections, or are unhappy with the appearance of your nose, it is important to consult with the best rhinoplasty surgeon in Orange County to determine the best course of action.
 By doing so, you can improve the function and appearance of your nose, and enjoy the results for a better quality of life.

 Contact Us Today